hazrmard/EngineeringScienceBuilding/docs/5-dataset.md

 16. `TempWetbulb`: Wet-bulb temperature.

-17. `PerChilLoad`: Cooling load of the chiller as a fraction of maximum electrical capacity.
+17. `PerChiLoad`: Cooling load of the chiller as a fraction of maximum electrical capacity.
 The maximum cooling capacity in tons is 800 tons.
 The ratio `Tons / 800` should give roughly the same value as `PerChilLoad`.

-And the following derived parameters:
+And the following derived fields:

-1. `Tons`: Amount of cooling done.
-Calculated using evaporator temperature change and volume flow rates (`7`, `8`, and `13`).
+1. `PowIn`: Total input power calculated as a sum of all power fields.

-2. `KWPerTon`: Measure of efficiency.
-Lower the better.
-Calculated from `2` and `18`.
+## Datasets

-3. `PowIn`: Total input power calculated as a sum of all power fields.
+For each of the 2 chillers (1 & 2), the data were recorded for six months from Spring Equinox (March 20, 2018) through Fall Equinox (September 23, 2018).
+Measurements were recorded at a 5 minute interval.